Overview of How to Create an Excel Spreadsheet

 Let’s look at the example given below.

-To work with spreadsheet first we need to select the cell we are looking to work with.
-For example, if you want the word “Name” in the cell A1 then select the cell and type “Name” in the cell.
+- To work with a spreadsheet, first, we need to select the cell we are looking to work with.
+For example, if you want the word “Name” in the cell A1, then select the cell and type “Name” in the cell.

-Now come back to cell A2 and type some fruits names.
+- Now come back to cell A2 and type some fruit names.

 Steps to Format Excel Spreadsheet